Good Times @ the Groner Farm & Other Locations

 Grandpa Paul Groner died when I was but 6 years old, but I have distinct memories of sitting at the kitchen table at their house and watching him drink his coffee from a saucer.
 This poem reminded me of him:

-Drinking from My Sauce
+Drinking from My Saucer

 by John Paul Moore